statiqdev/CleanBlog/README.md

 - `ShowInNavbar`: Set to `false` to hide the page in the top navigation.
 - `IsPost`: Set to `false` to exclude the file from the set of posts.
 This will also disable post styling like displaying tags in the header.

+## Post comments

+These can be set in a settings file (in addition to any [Statiq Web settings](https://statiq.dev/web/configuration/settings)).

+- `CommentEngine`: The comment engine to use for posts (empty string or "none" to _not_ display comments).

+Currently, the only available comment engine is [`giscus`](https://giscus/app).

+You can interface to a comment engine of your choice without modifying this theme:

+- create a Razor partial named `_post-comments-name_of_your_engine.cshtml` file in your `input` folder, containing the necessary HTML code;
+- set `CommentEngine` to `name_of_your_engine` to have your partial automatically included.

+### Giscus

+These must be set when `CommentEngine` is set to `giscus`:

+- `GiscusRepoName`: Name of the repository whose discussions act as storage for post comments.
+- `GiscusRepoId`: ID of the repository whose discussions act as storage for post comments.
+- `GiscusCategoryId`: ID of the discussion category where new discussions will be created.
+It is recommended to use a category with the Announcements type so that new discussions can only be created by maintainers and giscus.

+To configure Giscus correctly in your blog, go to https://giscus.app and follow the configuration instructions, then copy and paste configuration values from the preconfigured `<script>` tag to your settings file.

+Alternatively, or if you need to tweak some advanced Giscus setting, create a file named `_post-comments-giscus.cshtml` in your `input` folder and just copy the preconfigured script into it.

 ## Calculated

 The following keys are calculated in `settings.yml` and can be overridden by providing new values in your settings or front matter or used from your own pages.